 10. The sacrifice of morals for religious and political power

 In another sense, the Babylon motif is also descriptive of a failed version of consumerism that promotes the pursuit of ever-expanding consumption as the key to happiness and prosperity.
-It doesn’t take a rocket-scientist to know that eventually the bubble bursts, things wear out, debts pile up, and environmental issues reach a breaking point.
-Many of the critical decisions that we face today are related to the insatiable appetite we have developed for lifestyles that require huge amounts of resources (particularly energy and water) that are rapidly being depleted.
+However, it doesn’t take a rocket-scientist to know that eventually the bubble bursts, things wear out, debts pile up, and environmental issues reach a breaking point.
+Many of the critical decisions that we face today are related to the insatiable appetite we have developed.
+Our lifestyles require huge amounts of resources (particularly energy and water) that are rapidly being depleted.

 Ultimately, all of our problems stem from an alienation from God and His plan for our lives.
 The only way out is to hear and follow what He says.